intaozolina/Product-Page/README.md

 <h5>To get this project done, I use React JS, SCSS. </h5>

-<sub>P.S. to run code locally - use 'npm run start' in your console </sub>
+<sub>P.S. to run code locally - use 'npm run start' in your terminal or open http://localhost:3000/ in your browser</sub>

 <hr>
 <img src="src/product-page.gif" alt="Product Page">